Stanford-ILIAD/PantheonRL/README.md

 # PantheonRL

+NOTE: This is an experimental branch for updating to the latest SB3 release

 PantheonRL is a package for training and testing multi-agent reinforcement learning environments.
 The goal of PantheonRL is to provide a modular and extensible framework for training agent policies, fine-tuning agent policies, ad-hoc pairing of agents, and more.
 PantheonRL also provides a web user interface suitable for lightweight experimentation and prototyping.